Body Shapes

 Key Measurements

-Styling goal: Add volume to the lower body with flared skirts and wide-leg pants to balance broad shoulders.
+Styling goal: Add volume below the waist with flared skirts and wide-leg pants to balance your shoulders.

 Hourglass Body Shape